Shared Subspace Models for Multi-Group Covariance Estimation: A Shared Subspace Spiked Covariance Model

-where the columns of $V \in \mathcal{V}_{p, s}$, with $s \ll p$, determine a subspace shared by all groups.
-Throughout this paper we will denote to the shared subspace as $VV^T \in \mathcal G_{p,s}$, where $\mathcal G_{p,s}$ is the Grassmann manifold consisting of all $s$-dimensional linear subspaces of $\mathbb{R}^p$ \citep{Chikuse2012}.
-Although $V$ is only identifiable up to right rotations, the matrix $VV^T$, which defines the plane of variation shared by all groups, is identifiable.
+In the multi-group setting, we account for similarity between group-level eigenvectors by positing that the anisotropic variability from each group occurs on a common low dimensional subspace.
+Throughout this paper we will denote to the shared subspace as $VV^T \in \mathcal G_{p,s}$, where $\mathcal G_{p,s}$ is the Grassmannian manifold consisting of all $s$-dimensional linear subspaces of $\mathbb{R}^p$ \citep{Chikuse2012}.
+Although $V$ is only identifiable up to right rotations, the matrix $VV^T$, which defines the plane of variation shared by all groups, is identifiable for a fixed dimension, $s$.
+To achieve the most dimension reduction, we target the shared subspace of minimal dimension, e.g. the shared subspace for which all $\Psi_k$ are full rank.
+Such a minimal subspace is known as the \emph{central} subspace \citep{cook2009regression}.
 Later, to emphasize the connection to the spiked PCA model (\ref{eqn:spiked}), we will write $\Psi_k$ in terms of its eigendecomposition, $\Psi_k = O_k\Lambda_kO_k$, where $O_k$ are eigenvectors and $\Lambda_k$ are the eigenvalues of $\Psi_k$ (see Section \ref{sec:bayes}).

-Note that for a shared subspace model, $V^T\Sigma_kV = \Psi_k + \sigma_k^2I$ is an anisotropic $s$-dimensional covariance matrix for the projected data, $Y_kV$.
+For the shared subspace model, $V^T\Sigma_kV = \sigma_k^2(\Psi_k + I)$ is an anisotropic $s$-dimensional covariance matrix for the projected data, $Y_kV$.
 In contrast, the data projected onto the orthogonal space, $Y_kV_{\perp}$, is isotropic for all groups.
 In Figure \ref{fig:shared} we provide a simple illustration using simulated $4$-dimensional data from two groups.
 In this example, the differences in distribution between the groups of data can be expressed on a two dimensional subspace spanned by the columns of $V \in \mathcal{V}_{4, 2}$.
 Differences in the correlations between the two groups manifest themselves on this shared subspace, whereas only the magnitude of the isotropic variability can differ between groups on the orthogonal space.
 Thus, a shared subspace model can be viewed as a covariance partition model, where one partition includes the anisotropic variability from all groups and the other partition is constrained to the isotropic variability from each group.
 This isotropic variability is often characterized as measurement noise.